-There's more on the back

-Other activities

 Off-campus programs.
 Are you planning an academic semester or year away from Davidson?
 If so, please describe.

-Campus organizations.
+Campus organizations .
 Indicate any campus organizations (music, theater, SGA, Davidsonian, athletics, etc.) in which you participate actively.
 Work Experience?
 Do you have a work-study job or other school-year employment?
 Do you tutor?
 Are you interested in an extracurricular experience such as grader or tutor, research assistant, summer REU, or internship?
 After Davidson?
 Describe your post-Davidson hopes or plans (e.g., professional/graduate school, potential career path).
 Etc. Is there anything else we should know about you?

-The Bernard Society, the Bernard Lecture, and Math/CS Coffees

-By submitting this form, you become a member of the Bernard Society, an association of mathematics and computer science majors and minors, and others with strong interest and participation in these fields.
+The Bernard Society, the Bernard Lecture, and Math/CS Coffees By submitting this form, you become a member of the Bernard Society, an association of mathematics and computer science majors and minors, and others with strong interest and participation in these fields.
 Through its endowment, the Bernard Society sponsors an annual banquet where juniors and seniors are ceremonially inducted into the society.
 This is followed by the Bernard lecture which features a visiting speaker of national prominence.
 The Bernard Society also sponsors Math/CS Coffees.
 Usually a Math/CS Coffee includes a talk on mathematics or computer science by a Davidson student, a faculty member from Davidson or elsewhere, or someone involved in industry.
 Sometimes we replace the talk with a problem-solving session, and sometimes we meet just to chat.
 Math/CS Coffees always feature soft drinks and snacks.
 As a computer science minor, we encourage you to be an active participant in the Bernard Society, and to attend Math/CS Coffees frequently.

-Working for the Department of Mathematics and Computer Science
+We often need qualified students to assist in reading homework for 100- and 200-level courses.
 We often need qualified students to assist in reading homework for 100- and 200-level courses, and to staff the Math, Science and Economics Center.
 Many of these positions are work-study, but some are funded in other ways.
 If you are interested in working for the Mathematics and Computer Science Department, please let us know.

-I have completed the departmental demographic survey available at: https://davidsonedu.col.qualtrics.com/jfe/form/SV_cYmB0epLhAhUPHL
+I have completed the departmental demographic survey available at: https://davidsonedu.co1.qualtrics.com/jfe/form/SV_cYmB0epLhAhUPHL

-2 September 2020